Ken Louko's Bio - Instructor, Guide, and Mentor

 known as the International Federation of Fly Fishers); plus...
 Lefty Kreh; Amy Hazel; April Vokey; and, Simon Gawesworth’s casting wisdom, combined with Ken's 35+ years of fly fishing experience.
 Ken teaches both Single-Hand and Two-Handed

-He supports catch & release fishing and is a Life Time Member of Trout Unlimited; past Vice Chairman of the Georgia Council of Trout Unlimited; and, for over 20 years actively involved with the Atlanta Fly Fishing Club where he currently serves as AFFC's Casting Co-Director.
+He supports catch & release fishing and is a Life Time Member of Trout Unlimited; past Vice Chairman of the Georgia Council of Trout Unlimited; and, for over 20 years actively involved with the Atlanta Fly Fishing Club most recently as AFFC's Casting Co-Director.

 Ken is on Pro Guide programs for...
 Sage, Ross, Redington, Scientific Anglers, Fishpond, Korkers, SuperStick, RIO Products, Water Master, and OPST.
 Orvis products are also some of his favorites.

 Ken grew up in Upstate New York in the Finger Lakes Region on a farm owned by his parents.
 The farm had a major Brown trout fishery that flowed along it's border.
 He learned to fly fish at an early age after witnessing an epic Mayfly hatch that made the entire stream come alive with opportunistic feeding trout.
 He saw only one fly fisherman on that stream -- up to only a few years ago.